The Job Shop Data Breach Exposes 135GB of Sensitive Info

 Exposed information included names, addresses and Social Security numbers.
 The total number of impacted individuals has not been released, but is believed to be in the thousands.

 The Job Shop has begun notifying affected individuals by mail.
-The data breach was also disclosed to the Massachusetts Attorney General's office on Sept.
+The data breach was also disclosed to the Massachusetts Attorney General's office and the California Attorney General on Sept.
 29, 2025.

 The Job Shop's response